syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of creating an array of equations from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Create-an-array-of-equations).

 ### Fraction

 You can create a fraction equation with a numerator and denominator in Word document.
 The following code example shows how to create a fraction equation.